-The Government deposits the bills of law before the National Assembly.
+The Government deposits the bills of law before the Assembly of the Deputies of the People.

 It presents and defends before it the governmental policy, the budget of the State, [and] the plans of economic and social development of the Nation.